realgolf/realgolf/SECURITY.md

 ### Steps of Escalation

-1. If you have sent an email to [Julian Hammer](mailto:jh@moinjulian.com) and haven't received an answer within 24 hours, please send the same email to [jh.hammer@icloud.com](mailto:jh.hammer@icloud.com).
+1. If you have sent an email to [Support](mailo:support@realgolf.games) and haven't received an answer within 24 hours, please send the same email to [jh.hammer@icloud.com](mailto:jh.hammer@icloud.com).
 2. If you still don't get a response within 24 hours, open an issue on GitHub with the title: "Security Vulnerability" and the label "security".
 Please also include a method of contacting you, preferably an email.
 Please **do not** include any details in that issue.
 A team member of the security team will look at your issue and contact you.

 ## Response Time